zufrieden/zufrieden.github.com/content/linking/business-dude-lorem-ipsum.md

 showDate: false
 draft: false
 link: https://newsletters.theatlantic.com/galaxy-brain/630ec150bcbd490021b17eab/business-dudes-need-to-stop-talking-like-this/
-description :The scourge of business-dude lorem ipsum By Charlie Warzel - Metaverse or crypto, you'll find plenty of people sharing LinkedIn empty posts.
-As empty vessel of content just following the hype but there's still no value whatsoever.
+description : "The scourge of business-dude lorem ipsum By Charlie Warzel - Metaverse or crypto, you'll find plenty of people sharing LinkedIn empty posts.
+As empty vessel of content just following the hype but there's still no value whatsoever."
 ---
 Love this part of the article :